crowdflux/playment-sdk-python/README.md

 #### X-Client-Key Usage instructions
-Uninstall the sdk (Only required if you upgraded to sdk version > 1.0.4)
+Uninstall the sdk (Only required if you upgraded to sdk version > 1.0.4, run ` pip show playment` to check).
 ```
 pip uninstall playment
 ```